Paul Ryan Warns Congress Is Losing Power—and Blames Both Parties

 Ryan also drew a sharp distinction between his own political philosophy and that of today’s Republican Party.
 “The current party is not my variant,” he said.
 “They’re the Trump, MAGA 2.0 version.”
 What drives the GOP today, he argued, is better described as nationalist populism than conservatism.
 “I don’t even want to call it conservatism,” he said.
 “Soil nationalism doesn’t work.”

 For Ryan, conservatism is rooted in a conception of the United States as an idea grounded in liberty, self-determination, and equality of opportunity.
 “Rights are natural, predetermined by our creator, and the government’s job is just to protect those rights,” he said.
-“If you believe America is an idea, then that means anyone can come and change the idea, as they should.”
+“If you believe America is an idea, then that means anyone can come and enjoy the idea, as they should.”

 He was equally critical of the left, arguing that both parties have drifted toward a kind of moral relativism, where outcomes justify methods and political opponents are treated as enemies.
 “Neither party is giving the country what they deserve,” he said.